 Applying Spectrum Thinking to Community College Reforms

 There is a growing consensus surrounding reforms at the two-year college level, and the conclusion is that holistic reform is most effective.
 This means that any reform that intends on seriously moving the needle will require a rather large number of integrated parts, a thoughtful implementation of those parts, and substantial funding.
-The Accelerated Study in Associate Programs (ASAP) model is probably the best example of effective holistic reform.
+The City University of New York’s (CUNY) Accelerated Study in Associate Programs (ASAP) model is probably the best example of effective holistic reform (City University of New York, 2016; Miller et al., 2020; Scrivener et al., 2015).

 However, how does an institution begin to implement holistic reform?
 Should they scrap most of what they are doing and start anew using another institution’s plan that has been proven to work?
 Should they instead implement new reforms in a piecemeal fashion?